 Deborah Borda’s career has been distinguished by her creative leadership, commitment to innovation, and progressive outlook on the role of orchestras in the 21st century.
 As President and CEO of the Los Angeles Philharmonic, she manages the largest symphonic organization in the United States.
 Her tenure at the LA Phil has been marked by a series of artistic and educational initiatives that have garnered worldwide acclaim and become models within the orchestral music industry.

 Borda assumed her present duties in 2000, at which time she reinvigorated plans to build Walt Disney Concert Hall and expand the scope of the organization’s presentations there.
 She oversaw the addition of a new shell for the Hollywood Bowl, the orchestra’s summer home, and broadened the venue’s offerings.
-In 2009, she gained the classical music world’s attention by spearheading the appointment of Gustavo Dudamel as Music Director.
+In 2009, she gained the classical music world’s attention by spearheading the appointment of Gustavo Dudamel as Music and Artistic Director.
 Each of these accomplishments is tied to the highly-regarded business and curatorial plan which Borda developed upon her arrival in Los Angeles and which has been credited with restoring the orchestra to robust artistic and financial health.

 Borda works with a remarkable team of creative partners to shape the orchestra's artistic trajectory.
 Composer John Adams was appointed as the orchestra’s first Creative Chair by Dudamel in 2009, and Herbie Hancock serves as the Creative Chair for Jazz.
 Both artists have extended their contracts with the LA Phil through the 2015/16 season.
 Esa-Pekka Salonen acts as the orchestra's Conductor Laureate, a position created following the end of his 17-year tenure as Music Director.
 In 2008, a fund in Salonen’s name was established to support the LA Phil’s commissioning program, the most active in the country.